Scissor-tailed flycatcher: Breeding

+Diet

 In the summer, scissor-tailed flycatchers feed mainly on insects (grasshoppers, robber-flies, and dragonflies), which they may catch by waiting on a perch and then flying out to catch them in flight (hawking).
 For additional food in the winter they will also eat some berries.

+Distribution and habitat

-Their breeding habitat is open shrubby country with scattered trees in the south-central states of Texas, Oklahoma, Kansas; western portions of Louisiana, Arkansas, and Missouri; far eastern New Mexico; and northeastern Mexico.
-Reported sightings record occasional stray visitors as far north as southern Canada and as far east as Florida and Georgia.
+Their breeding habitat is open shrubby country with scattered trees in the south-central states of Texas, Oklahoma, Kansas, western portions of Louisiana, Arkansas, and Missouri west to far eastern New Mexico and northeastern Mexico.
+Reported sightings record occasional stray visitors as far north as southern Canada and Upstate New York, as far east as Florida and Georgia, and in the West Indies.
 They migrate through Texas and eastern Mexico to their winter non-breeding range, from southern Mexico to Panama.
 Pre-migratory roosts and flocks flying south may contain as many as 1000 birds.